Posts

 Image

-Krishna says that (3.27) " Karmas (actions) in all situations are performed by the gunas (qualities or characters) of nature; one who is deluded by ahankaar thinks 'I am doer'.
-One (3.28) with true insight into the distinctions between gunas and karmas knows that gunas interact with gunas and hence he's not attached."
-All actions being nothing but interactions between gunas is a common thread in the Gita.
-The three gunas namely Satva, Tamo and Rajo are present in each one of us in different proportions.
-Satva guna is the attachment to knowledge; Rajo guna is the attachment to action and Tamas leads to ignorance and laziness.
-It should be noted that no guna is superior or inferior to any other guna ; they are just gunas .
-For example, if one has a high percentage of Rajo guna , they would be deeply inclined towards action and would not be able to sleep, thus, a percentage of Tamas is needed to sleep.
-Secondly, we need to be aware of the
+K rishna says that “ Karmas (actions) in all situations are performed by the gunas (qualities or characters) of nature; one who is deluded by ahankaar thinks ‘I am doer’ (3.27).
+One with true insight into the distinctions between gunas and karmas knows that gunas interact with gunas and hence he’s not attached” (3.28).
+A recurring theme in the Gita is that all actions we see around are merely interactions among the gunas .
+The three gunas, namely satva, tamo and rajo are present in each one of us in different proportions.
+Satva guna is the attachment to knowledge; rajo guna is the attachment to action and tamas leads to ignorance and laziness.
+It should be noted that no guna is superior or inferior to any other guna .
+They are all responsible for one form of attachment or the other.
+For example, if a person has a high percentage of rajo guna , he/she will be strongly inclined towards action and may find it difficult to sleep.
+Therefore, a certain percentage ...

 70. Give Time a Chance